Stack logo

 Let’s look at an example.
 We’re using the demo app functionality from npm convex create , which we’ve added a waitlist to.
 When there aren’t many users, your app should behave normally.

-standard convex demo app
+standard convex demo appstandard convex demo app

 Once there are too many users, we’ll let the newcomers know that they need to wait.
 They’ll be shown their estimated position in line and approximately how many people are waiting:

-ui when user is on the waitlist
+ui when user is on the waitlistui when user is on the waitlist

 And once there is “space”, they are let in.